JamesMusyoka/ip3-password-locker/README.md

 - run the application via the terminal.

 ## KNOWN BUGS
-This is still a work in progress but for any issues encountered and any contributions to the code, kindly reach out to me on my email address, nanciekathini@gmail.com.
+This is still a work in progress but for any issues encountered and any contributions to the code, kindly reach out to me on my email address: nanciekathini@gmail.com.

 ## TECHNOLOGIES USED
 - Python 3.6 language